haleypruittcc/TicketLifecycle/README.md

 - Once the issue has been rectified, this ticket should now be marked as "closed."

  🎉Congratulation!
-You have completed creating and resolving the ticket.!🎉
+You have completed creating and resolving the ticket.!🎉 Make sure after you done delete your Resource Groups.
+If you don't know how to click [here](https://github.com/haleypruittcc/ResourcegroupandHelloworld)